 Figure 1 - Traditional Over-Voltage Protection

 The standard arrangement provides a false sense of security, and can lead to catastrophic failures.
 In a great many cases, the vulnerability of the circuit will never be tested, so a product can have a built-in failure mechanism that only a few people will ever find.
-Many products will have a data sheet that points out that "incorrect usage voids any warranty".
+Many products will have a 'user manual' that points out that "incorrect usage voids any warranty".
 The unfortunate user who failed to realise that some high voltage was present is left with a dead unit, with no hope of restitution.

 For single supply applications (which are typically powered from a 5V supply), the diode to ground will usually provide reasonable protection provided the current is limited, but no such protection is offered if a DC coupled input is connected to a DC voltage of more than 5V.
 Even 12V from an opamp supply may be enough to cause damage if current limiting is not provided.
 Remember that the input capacitor will prevent long term over-voltage from causing havoc, but only if its voltage rating is high enough to withstand the applied voltage.
 Naturally, this doesn't apply if the input is AC, whether from the secondary of a transformer, the output from a power amplifier, or some other source of AC at any frequency.
 Consider the following (with RLIM not installed ...